 January 18, 2022

-Digitell announced that it was acquired by BroadcastMed.
+Digitell announced that BroadcastMed acquired it.
 The deal was signed in December and backed by investment firm 424 Capital.
 BroadcastMed has not disclosed any specific financial details about the deal, which brings one of event technology’s legacy players under the umbrella of a well-established medical content firm.

 January 6, 2022